-I started out as a German to English freelance translator in 2003, following an internship as a project manager with a small translation company in Berlin.
+I started out as a freelance translator in 2003, following an internship as a project manager with a small translation company in Berlin.
 This practical experience was then consolidated with an MA in Applied Translation Studies (Leeds University; with distinction) in 2006.
 This master’s degree also provided a firm grounding in the main industry-standard CAT tools.

 Next stop was Japan, having won a Japanese government scholarship to carry out a research project on translated literature at Tsuda College in Tokyo.
 After writing up, and passing the highest level of the Japanese Language Proficiency Test (JLPT level 1), I worked in-house as a Japanese to English proofreader and translator at a large Tokyo-based translation company and then at the Japanese education ministry in Tokyo.